-Home » Side Dish Recipes » Carrot Salad (+Video)
+Home » Side Dish Recipes » Carrot Raisin Salad

-This classic Carrot Salad recipe is just like the one that used to be served at Chick-fil-A. Freshly grated carrots, raisins, pineapple tidbits and dressing!
+This Carrot Raisin Salad recipe is just like the one that used to be served at Chick-fil-A. Freshly grated carrots, raisins, pineapple tidbits and dressing!

 A CLASSIC PICNIC SIDE DISH

 Carrot raisin salad is one of those dishes I remember eating a lot as a kid and it was one of those foods that I remember my Mom making on a regular rotation.
-If you aren’t familiar with carrot raisin salad then chances are you probably aren’t from the south.
-It is a generational favorite and a must-make for any summer get together.
-It may sound really bizarre but trust me when I tell you the flavors just work and it’s hard to eat just one serving!
+Some folks may associate it more with an old menu item that Chick-fil-A used to carry (I wish they would bring it back!)
+It seems to be a generational favorite and it’s definite must-make for any summer get together!
+It may sound really bizarre if you’ve never had it before, but trust me when I tell you the flavors just work and it’s hard to eat just one serving!

 a small white bowl filled with a small serving of Carrot Raisin salad with a larger white bowl in the background.